AtomicBillyGruff/Red-Team-Kibana-Incident-Response/README.md

 ##### Reverse Upload Shells
 	- Disallow php files that can be read by apache.
-	- upgrade http/1.1 so filenames can't be spoofed.
+	- Create Alerts for Filesizes
+	- Alert For CPU usage

-> msfvenom may then require encoding and architecture specification
+msfvenom may then require encoding and architecture specification increasing filesizes of the payload